Semantic Similarity Loss for Neural Source Code Summarization: Conclusion

-This paper moves the state-of-the-art forward in five ways: \begin{enumerate} \item We introduce a novel loss function called { \texttt{use-seq}} based on semantic similarity, designed for the software engineering task of code summarization. \item We evaluate our approach with four purpose-built code summarization models over datasets in two programming languages against three baselines (CCE, BLEU, SimiLE).
-We show how { \texttt{use-seq}} achieves improvements in several conditions. \item We propose and implement code summarization as fine-tuning of industrial language models (GPT2 and LLaMA). \item We evaluate our approach over a Java dataset against the state-of-the-practice CCE using automated metrics. \item We perform a study with 29 human programmers to evaluate summaries for 54 Java methods.
+This paper moves the state-of-the-art forward in five ways: \begin{enumerate} \item We introduce a procedure for using a semantic similarity loss function (that we call { \texttt{use-seq}}), that we designed for the software engineering task of code summarization. \item We evaluate our approach with four purpose-built code summarization models over datasets in two programming languages against three baselines (CCE, BLEU, SimiLE).
+We show how { \texttt{use-seq}} achieves improvements in several conditions. \item We propose and implement code summarization as fine-tuning of two industrial language models. \item We evaluate our approach over a Java dataset against the state-of-the-practice CCE using automated metrics. \item We perform a study with 29 human programmers to evaluate summaries for 54 Java methods.
 We compare and contrast summaries generated by LLaMA with { \texttt{use-seq}} versus LLaMA with CCE. \end{enumerate}

 Overall, we found that { \texttt{use-seq}} improves purpose-built code summarization approaches by 2-3\% when measured by automated metrics METEOR and USE, and up to 12\% when measured by BLEU.
-This is a strongly positive result when considering that the improvement 1) is consistent over multiple approaches and datasets, and 2) comes at practically no cost or additional training procedure complexity.
-The { \texttt{use-seq}} loss function may be used as a drop-in replacement for CCE, unlike baselines which require additional training steps.
+This is a strongly positive result considering that the improvement 1) is consistent over multiple approaches and datasets, and 2) comes at practically no cost or additional training procedure complexity.
+The { \texttt{use-seq}} loss function may be used as a drop-in replacement for CCE, unlike baselines which require additional steps.

 We have designed an evaluated our approach for the problem of code summarization in the domain of software engineering.
-Key considerations we made for our target problem include 1) computing USE to compare summaries, which is the semantic similarity measure that recent literature~\citep{haque2022semantic} found is most associated with human programmer judgments of summary similarity, 2) we mask semantic similarities to avoid inappropriate penalties for correct word predictions when the sequence similarity is overall poor (and avoid rewarding incorrect words when the sequence similarity is good), and 3) we do \emph{not} include a length penalty as baselines from NLP do, since people tend to prefer accuracy to conciseness.
+Key considerations we made for our target problem include 1) computing USE to compare summaries, which is the semantic similarity measure that recent literature~\cite{haque2022semantic} found is most associated with human programmer judgments of summary similarity, 2) we mask semantic similarities to avoid inappropriate penalties for correct word predictions when the sequence similarity is overall poor (and avoid rewarding incorrect words when the sequence similarity is good), and 3) we do \emph{not} include a length penalty as baselines from NLP do, since people tend to prefer accuracy to conciseness.